EricaNguyen/CMPM163Labs/README.md

 -The first cube on the left is cube with a green specular highlight made with three.js phong material

 -The second cube from the left is a transparent cube with yellow emisssion made with three.js lambert material

+-The third cube from the left is a cube with color interpolation made with my own shaders, using colors peach and hot pink